sciZer0/newdiscoveries/c/README.md

 2.14. explanation of the well-known Kinetic Energy Paradox;<br>
 2.15.
 New Formula for Potential Energy;<br>
 2.16.
 New Formula for Power.<br>
 2.17.
 New Law of Conservation of Energy

----

 ## 2.1.
+Work and Energy in the Most General Sense

+In modern science the whole logic about Energy is absolutely wrong, so we need to start from the very beginning, from defining Work and Energy in the Most General Sense.

+So.

+Even official science consider that The Universe in general is a big organism which is much similar to your organism; and just like your organism, this Big Organism can do some work and always, just like your organism, this Big Organism must spend some resource (energy) of the organism on this work.

+I absolutely agree with this.

+Let’s call anything (anyone) that can do Work “System”.

+In my opinion, in the most general sense,

+> ### Work is any activity of System that spends Energy.

+In other words,

+Work is any activity of System that requires Energy (resource).

+On the other hand,

+> ### Energy is the resource for System to do Work.

+Importantly, there are Target Works and Non-Target Works.

+Target Work is a work that is the target for System to do.

+Non-Target Work is Work that isn't the target but is unavoidable for System to do while doing Target Work-- meaning is additional but unavoidable.

+Of course, not all of Energies are spent on (are converted into) the Target Works.
+Those Energies that are spent on Non-Target Works, we consider our losses. *More on it a bit below.*

+--

+## 2.2.
 New Concept of Force

-In modern science the whole logic about Energy is absolutely wrong, so we need to start from almost the very beginning, from Force.
+As said above, the Initial Fundamental Error deriving all other fundamental errors is the official concept of Force (including the official formula of Force) being wrong.

 The New Concept of Force includes the following: